Fringe World: 2025

+The 2025 Fringe World Festival took place between 17 January and 16 February 2025.
+It had 492,369 attendees, 570 events and earned $10.78 million in box office revenue.
+For the 2025 festival, Artrage reduced the number of free events due to growing infrastructure costs.

+2026

+The 2026 Fringe World Festival took place between 21 January and 15 February 2026.
+It featured over 600 shows across more than 100 venues.

 Regional touring

 Fringe World has been touring to regional Western Australia since 2012.

 With support from Fringe World partner Woodside, De Parel Spiegeltent has toured to Karratha several times since 2012 to present shows at the Red Earth Arts Festival.
 Also with support from Woodside, Fringe World has toured artists to the Shinju Matsuri Festival in Broome.

 The 2016 regional tour was self-funded by Artrage and visited Esperance, Kalgoorlie, Ravensthorpe, Northam and Mullewa.

 Venues

 Fringe World events are presented at venues in the Perth metropolitan area and further afield in Western Australia.
 The Festival hubs (clusters of venues) are located in Northbridge at Perth Cultural Centre, the Pleasure Garden at Russell Square, Perth and Liberty Fringe in the old Liberty Theatre on Barrack Street.
 Festival events are also presented in independent venues and programs.

 World Fringe Alliance

 Fringe World is part of the World Fringe Alliance alongside other key fringe festivals including: